Request Chain Customization

 Learn how to customize the Apollo iOS request chain via custom interceptors

 The default NetworkTransport is the RequestChainNetworkTransport.
-Appropriately, this network transport uses a structure called a request chain to process each in individual steps.
+Appropriately, this network transport uses a structure called a request chain to process each operation in individual steps.

 Request chains